neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ### Which important problem will we solve today?

+Most of the time when programming you want do to different things, depending on some kind of condition.
+In this session we will learn how to do that in JavaScript.

 ### Why is the content of today's block that important for the students?

+- Almost all computational problems require some kind of branching or conditional programming.
+- Booleans are the most fundamental building block of all computer science.

 ### Pose a question to be answered by the end of the block!

+Computers are electronics.
+Electronis are build on the principles of zeros and ones that are combined using circuts that perform logical operations on them (And-Gate, Or-Gate, etc.).
+How does this concept translate into a higher level languague like JavaScript?

 ---